 - Informs staff of changes in policy, procedure and museum operations.

-- Performs duties of Museum Service staff, Information Desk and Box Office staff as necessary.
+- Performs duties of Museum Services staff, Information Desk and Box Office staff as necessary.

 Cash Handling and Administrative Duties